Krayher/olist-biller/README.md

 # Environment and Development Resources

-This application was done using Pycharm Professional 2018.2.4 under a Linux Mint distro, using a intel i686 64-bits processor and 16gb memory.
+This application was designed using the following resources:
+* Pycharm Professional 2018.2.4
+* Linux Mint 4.15.0-38-generic distro,
+* Hardware Intel i686 64-bits processor with 16 GB memory and 2tb SSD disk.
+* bpython / ptpython / ipython were used for debug purposes and calculate POSIX datetime objects

-Extensively tested on Wintel box, however with some weird Python Datetime behavior which had lead me to find out solutions for workaround the problems of UNIX POSIX data calculation vs Processor architecture.
-I ran some performance testes and code coverage using Pycharm and VS Code with no clues.
+Extensively tested on Wintel box with no major issues, however with some weird Python Datetime behavior.
+It ran some performance testes and code coverage using Pycharm and VS Code with no clues.
+The testing was done by Internal Django tests collection of tools.

 # Enviroment needs

-Follows down a generated list by **pip freeze** containing project packages requirements, just removed some inheritance dependencies which comes with these frameworks, eg. bpython.
+Here a generated list by **pip freeze** containing project packages requirements, just removed some inheritance dependencies which comes with these frameworks, eg. bpython.

 * bpython==0.17.1